stride3d/stride-website/README.md

 ## 🚀 Getting Started

-All the information you need to start with Stride Website development is available in the 📚 [Stride Website Wiki](https://github.com/stride3d/stride-website/wiki).
+All the information you need to start with Stride Website development is available in the 📚 [Stride Docs - Contributing](https://doc.stride3d.net/latest/en/contributors/website/index.html).

 ## 🤝 Contributing